Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Shanks-based transformations for general sequences

 The approaches described in the previous Section are all equivalent for a sequence belonging to the Shanks kernel and they yield the exact limit or antilimit.
-It is clear however, that this is an idealistic situation and that, in practical situations, these approaches are not equivalent for general sequences.

-For extrapolating sequences that do not belong to the Shanks kernel \eqref{ker}, we still write down the systems of linear equations or the optimization problems giving the coefficients $\alpha_i$'s or $\beta_i$'s (which now depend of $k$ and $n$), and define a sequence transformation as their linear combination with the terms used in their computation.
-Among all the possible linear combinations, it seems more appropriate to use those involving the last available vector of the sequence, that is, $\mathbf{s}_{n+k+1}$ for the Minimal residual approach, $\mathbf{s}_{n+2k}$ for the Topological approach, but it is not mandatory as we will see in Section \ref{sec:continuos_updating}.
-It must be noticed that these transformations may depend on the choice of the vectors used in the linear combination.
-Of course, if the sequence belongs to the Shanks kernel, all these transformations are equivalent and give the same result.
+It is clear however, that this is an idealistic situation.
+For extrapolating sequences that do not belong to the Shanks kernel \eqref{ker}, we still write down the systems of linear equations or the optimization problems giving the coefficients $\alpha_i$ or $\beta_i$ (which now depend of $k$ and $n$), and define a sequence transformation as the same linear combination of terms as above.